alpenlabs/ckt/src/v5/SPEC.md

 ## Format v5b - Production Format with Memory Addresses

 ### Purpose
-v5b is the production format output by the leveller, with precomputed memory addresses for zero-allocation runtime execution.
-All gates are organized by level for parallel evaluation.
+v5b is the production format output by the leveller, with precomputed 32-bit memory addresses for zero-allocation runtime execution on CUDA GPUs.
+All gates are organized by level for parallel evaluation, with Array-of-Structures (AoS) layout optimized for coalesced GPU memory access (1 gate per thread).

 ### Header Structure (88 bytes)